breakingmews/measurements-api-challenge/README.md

 ## Task 2
 Implement the following API endpoints which use the model / database:

-- /api/v1/levels/ : Retrieve ( GET ) a list of glucose levels for a given
+- /api/v1/measurements/ : Retrieve ( GET ) a list of measurements for a given
 user_id , filter by start and stop timestamps (optional).
-This endpoint should support pagination, sorting, and a way to limit the number of glucose levels returned.
+This endpoint should support pagination, sorting, and a way to limit the number of measurements returned.